stv-io/k8s-snippets/README.md

 # k8s-snippets

-A collection of small utilities related to k8s
+A collection of small utilities related to k8s for various purposes